arcadeJHS/AngularVueIntegration/README.md

 I am wrapping the function in a "safe apply" to avoid possible "$apply already in progress" errors.
 But how to use it?
 One of many possible solutions follows.
 If you rewrite your component as an ES6 class you can simply import and use it as a module.
-Here we are still dealing with a classic component, so I a service as a proxy to expose it:
+Here we are still dealing with a classic component, so I will write a service as a proxy to expose it:

 **ngVueBridgeCode/services/utilities.js**
 ```javascript